Directed by: Mary Harron || Produced by: Christian Solomon, Chris Hanley, Edward R. Pressman

 Another thing that tends to rub people the wrong way is how ambiguous its story seems in many areas, but also how black-and-white, cut-and-dry definitive it feels in others.
 Arguably Harron’s greatest misstep is how she stages the final scene to unintentionally imply that the entire film, including Bateman’s unspeakable crimes, were some sort of dream or dark fantasy.
 While that is one interpretation, close examination of the rest of film section-by-section reveals rather incredulous inconsistencies and nonsensical character motives if that were true, and moreover negates much of the satirical symbolism of the entire movie.
 If you pay attention as the film progresses, there are clear clues laid out as to what the film’s commenting on, how it’s commenting on it, what’s real, and what’s most likely not.

 AP is one of those movies that has the best of both worlds: It’s entertaining and intelligent.
 It’s good looking while also managing to keep a stirring conversation throughout its running-time.
 In my opinion, Harron’s Psycho is one of the best film comedies ever made, executing its humor with endless personality, perfectly placed (even restrained) violence, and unforgettable quirkiness.
-There are few films more memorable than American Psycho, and for good reason: It is a comedy that manages to be both funny and cinematic, but in the most intelligent, highbrow, and disturbing way possible.
+Despite its inconsistencies, there are few films more memorable than American Psycho, and for good reason: It is a comedy that manages to be both funny and cinematic, but in the most intelligent, highbrow, and disturbing way possible.
 Besides, who hasn’t wanted to bury a fire-ax into their coworker’s skull from time to time?

 SUMMARY & RECOMMENDATION: While Bale is the best known part of American Psycho because he’s the one in front of the camera, it’s Mary Harron’s work behind it as both a director and screenwriter that makes the film flow.
 She takes the best elements from Easton’s controversial novel, boils them down to their essence, and makes striking commentary on a social class gone crazy the world over.
 Speaking of Bale, he’s genius here as Bateman in his best (and funniest!) performance ever.